burcukolcak/burcukolcak.github.io/_pages/research.md

 * Kolcak, Burcu and Katherine T. McCabe.
 2021.
 Federalism at a partisan’s convenience: public opinion on federal intervention in 2020 election policy. <i> Journal of Elections, Public Opinion and Parties. </i> https://doi.org/10.1080/17457289.2021.1924741

 ### Working Papers
 * Robert  R. Kaufman, R.  Daniel  Kelemen,  and  Burcu  Kolcak.
-“Federalism and Democratic Backsliding in Comparative Perspective”
+“Federalism and Democratic Backsliding in Comparative Perspective” (draft available upon request)
 * Burcu Kolcak.
-“The Dynamics of Support and Opposition to the Black Lives Matter Movement:  A View from Twitter”
+“The Dynamics of Support and Opposition to the Black Lives Matter Movement:  A View from Twitter” (draft available upon request)
 * Michael  R. Kenwick,  Burcu  Kolcak,  and  Sumin  Lee.
 “The  Civil – Military Divide in Congressional Speech”

 ### In Progress